 Q: Are Mainline Backwater Valves available in different sizes and materials?

 A: At this point in time, they are only produced in 4" ("Schedule 40" ABS and PVC.)
-We urging the factory for a 6" backwater valve, but liability and engineering issues seem to be in the way.
+We've asked the Mainline factory for a 6" backwater valve and believe they will be available in the future.

 Q: What is Difference between PVC and ABS?